 The site offers a lot of valuable tools and visualizations that you can use to get a better handle on your debt situation.
 You can see a graph of your balances over time and how adding an extra $25 can speed up your repayment.
 If you’re curious about how different payment strategies affect your repayment schedule and the total amount paid, the site can help with that too.

 You can also use Undebt.it to get an idea of how repaying your debts will improve your credit score by helping you build a payment history and reduce your overall debt.

 Undebt.it also offers a paid membership plan called Undebit.it+ offering more features including bill management and custom debt payoff methods for $12/year.
 You can also try Undebit.it+ free for 30 days.

 ZilchWorks is a downloadable program designed to help you get out of debt quickly.
 Once you download the tool and enter your budget and debt information, ZilchWorks can design a personalized payment plan.
 The company’s website advertises that it can help you create a plan in as little as 10 minutes.

 ZilchWorks aims to help its customers pay off their debts in as little as two years.
-It can also help you save money because its plans take into account interest charges and will help you pay down the most expensive debts first, also known as the debt avalanche method.
+It can also help you save money because its plans take into account interest charges and can help you pay down the most expensive debts first, also known as the debt avalanche method.
 You can choose between the debt avalanche or debt snowball method.
 Debt avalanche focuses on paying off high-interest debt first and the debt snowball knocks out the lowest-balance debts first.
 Here’s how ZilchWorks helps you find out which method may be best for you:

 If you’re security conscious, ZilchWorks is one of the better tools on the market.
 Unlike many of its competitors, ZilchWorks is a downloadable program rather than a web-based app.
 Once you download the tool, you can work with it completely offline.
 That means that your data won’t be hosted on an internet server where it could get exposed to hackers.